Bio724D/Bio724D_2023_2024/README.md

 Course website for Biology 724D: Foundations of Data Science for Biologists (2023-2024 AY)

 ### Course Description

-This course is the first of a two-semester sequence that provides an overview of computing and data analysis concepts and tools that are frequently used throughout the biological sciences.
+This course is a two-semester sequence that provides an overview of computing and data analysis concepts and tools that are frequently used throughout the biological sciences.
 Topics covered include: data filtering and restructuring; data visualization and effective communication; data science best practices for reproducability, reusability, and discovery; and working effectively with big data.
 Students will learn how to leverage key tools from the Unix, R, and Python computing ecosystems.

 ### Course Goals and Objectives